mau-network/mau/README.md

     - [Imagine This: A Web without servers - Tara Vancil](https://www.youtube.com/watch?v=rJ_WvfF3FN8)
     - [Why IPFS - Juan Benet](https://www.youtube.com/watch?v=zE_WSLbqqvo)
     - [Stanford Seminar - IPFS and the Permanent Web](https://www.youtube.com/watch?v=HUVmypx9HGI)
-- Pretty Good Privacy understanding is very important to know the extent of what Mau can reach using it and can't be done too. a starting point for this topic can be wikipedia page and other related implementations:
+- Pretty Good Privacy understanding is very important to know the extent of what Mau can reach using it and can't be done too. a starting point for this topic can be Wikipedia page and other related implementations:
     - PGP on Wikipedia: https://en.wikipedia.org/wiki/Pretty_Good_Privacy
     - OpenPGP: https://www.openpgp.org/about/
     - OpenPGP message format RFC4880: https://www.rfc-editor.org/rfc/rfc4880